CyberEthicalMe/blog-articles/ckpm548nf0qanw9s142t5998c.md

 * 👉 [Discord: HackTheBox](https://discord.com/invite/hackthebox)
 * 👉 [Discord: TryHackMe](https://discord.com/invite/tryhackme)

+## 🍦 9.
+Bonus: other aggregates.

+* Great [Hakluke's huge list of resources for beginner hackers](https://labs.detectify.com/2021/08/24/hakluke-list-resources-for-beginner-hackers-2021/) containing some resources already mentioned by me and much more!

 ### And what do **you** think about it?
 Would you add something to the list?
 Please share your experience in the comments 👇!

 ## 📑 Changelog

+#### 2021/08/01
+* *Hakluke's huge list of resources for beginner hackers* added.

 #### 2021/08/25
 * Added Discord Servers links